Tennyfayo/Tennyfayo/README.md

 - 👀 I’m interested in software and web development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on LinkedIn - Osomo OLuwatenifayo
+- 📫 How to reach me on LinkedIn - Osomo Oluwatenifayo
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...